ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

    - Debian 11, 12
    - SLES 15 SP4, SP5

-If you resize a virtual server that is secure boot enabled to a profile that is secure boot disabled (and vice-versa), the topology of PCIe devices change.
+If you resize a virtual server that is secure boot-enabled to a profile that is secure boot-disabled (and vice-versa), the topology of PCIe devices change.
 Depending on the operating system, this topology change can rename devices.
 The I/O performance can also change.
 {: note}